kinshuk4/daily-coding-problem-solutions/problem751_800/README.md

 For example, given `s1 = abc` and `s2 = bcd`, return `true` since we can map `a` to `b`, `b` to `c`, and `c` to `d`.

 Given `s1 = foo` and `s2 = bar`, return `false` since the `o` cannot map to two characters.

+## Daily Coding Problem: Problem #772 [Easy]

+This problem was asked by Facebook.

+Boggle is a game played on a `4 x 4` grid of letters.
+The goal is to find as many words as possible that can be formed by a sequence of adjacent letters in the grid, using each cell at most once.
+Given a game board and a dictionary of valid words, implement a Boggle solver.